How to Create a Phishing Campaign

 Choose the type of emails you will be sending in your phishing test.
 This consists of selecting one or more categories of emails.
 These categories will determine the types of emails you can have your campaign send out.

-Click the drop-down list to choose the categories you wish to select emails from.
+Click the drop-down list to choose the categories you'd like to select emails from.
 You can select more than one category of emails by clicking on them.
-This is important if you would like to randomize the emails chosen for a campaign.

-Remember: If you see many categories that you’d rather not use, you can hide categories in your System Templates area so that they don’t appear in your list of available Categories when setting up a phishing campaign.
+If you see categories that you’d rather not use, you can hide categories in your System Templates area so that they don’t appear in your list of available categories when setting up a phishing campaign.

-Next, choose the email(s) you wish to send out in the campaign.
+Next, choose the email(s) you'd like to send out in the campaign.
 The list will change dynamically based on the categories you chose from the email templates.
 You can select a specific email from the drop-down list and use the preview button to see what it will look like.
 You will also be able to quickly view the estimated difficulty rating of each template.

 You can also select one of two randomizing options (explained below).